Shop online! We are still shipping orders!

 For more detail, please see our variations in natural latex page.

-- Rubber trees grow only within about 10 degrees of the equator.
+- Warm Climate.
+Rubber trees grow only within about 10 degrees of the equator.

-- The trees are sliced at an angle, and a small amount of the serum is collected daily.
+- Collecting the serum.
+The trees are sliced at an angle, and a small amount of the serum is collected daily.

-- Latex was originally cultivated in Brazil, but today the only rubber trees in Brazil are wild.
-Almost all latex used in manufacturing today comes from the far East.
+- Location.
+Latex was originally cultivated in Brazil, but today the only rubber trees in Brazil are wild.
+Almost all latex used in manufacturing today comes from the Far East.

-- When the serum is harvested, it is about 2/3 water.
+- Water.
+When the serum is harvested, it is about 2/3 water.

-- Latex serum in its pure state is fairly thick, and needs to be processed.
+- Consistency.
+Latex serum in its pure state is fairly thick and needs to be processed.
 (It’s different from maple syrup making, in which very thin sap is boiled down to make thicker syrup.)

-- After vulcanizing, the natural latex is washed multiple times in clean running water and passed through heavy metal rollers that squeeze the water out.
+- Washing latex.
+After vulcanizing, the natural latex is washed multiple times in clean running water and passed through heavy metal rollers that squeeze the water out.